kazkojima/pmlps/README.md

 | P2(SCK)           | IO18(CLK)       |
 | P3(NSS)           | IO5(CS)         |
 | P4(HANDSHAKE)     | IO22(HANDSHAKE) |

+These ESP32 IO pins are default and configurable when building esp32 firmware.

 openmv/:
   led_maker_tracking.py which is a MicroPython script for openmv cam.